 Take some time to write out all of the things that you might like to do in your life that you have not done yet, and remind yourself that you now have the chance to make a new plan in a new life.

-Make a list of all the wonderful, exciting, and positive things that you can experience moving forward in your life.
+Make a list of all the wonderful, exciting, and positive things that you can experience moving forward and starting over in your life.

 For example, The traveling that you can do now that you could not have done before.
 The new places that you could move to and live and start over.

-All the fabulous new people and friends that you can meet and possibly form a relationship with that can blossom into a serious partnership of some kind.
+All the fabulous new people and friends you can meet and possibly form a relationship with can blossom into a serious partnership of some kind.

-The unfortunate, unfair, and unexpected misfortune that comes our way should usually not actually be surprising to us.
-When we really stop to and think a situation through, we are generally to the ones that are to blame.
+The unfortunate, unfair, and unexpected misfortune that comes our way should not actually be surprising to us.

 This might be a good time to get your favorite list-making tool and take some time to write down all of the steps, choices, decisions that you made all by yourself on the path to this life-changing moment that you are finding yourself in now.